MoaazElneshawy/KotlinBasicAndroidTest/README.md

    There are a number of methods that return a ViewAction but for now we are going to use the typeText() method.

-   **.perform(ViewActions.closeSoftKeyboard())** after writing on editText is needed on smaller devices, and also for avoiding test fails because of PerformException:Error single click
+   **.perform(ViewActions.closeSoftKeyboard())** after writing on editText is needed on smaller devices, and also for avoiding test fails because of PerformException:Error single click.

+4- Test rules run before every test in a test class.